karlaquino/karlaquino/README.md

 <br/>

 <p align="center">
-<b>Hi, I'm Andre!</b>  I'm a Computer Science undergraduate at De La Salle University - Manila.
-I'm passionate about full-stack web development and will soon be starting a data science project.
-I'm an aspiring software engineer eager to learn and grow.
+<b>Hi, I'm Andre!</b>  A Computer Science undergraduate at De La Salle University - Manila.
+I'm also a Software Engineer who loves working on web and mobile applications full-stack.
+My current goal?
+Be a better Software Engineer than I was yesterday.
 </p>

 <br/>